 Manage Firefox with Group Policy Video Transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how to manage and lockdown Firefox using Group Policy and PolicyPak.

 To get started, let’s go ahead and take a look at some “Options” that users can manipulate to mess up, ruin your day and become less secure for your whole company.
 Let’s start off with something simple like the “Home Page.”
 You probably do want to set this centrally and also perhaps lock it down.
 I’m about to show you how to do that.